theon81/Twooter/README.md

 ## Special Thanks

 Special thanks to my professor, Ms. Le Thu for her guidance throughout the course of this class.
-Also, thanks to Board Infinity from Coursera for providing me with the precious resource and knowledge about the Laravel framework.
+Also, thanks to Board Infinity from Coursera for providing me with the precious resources and knowledge about the Laravel framework.

 ## Project Structure